Skip to content

 Multiple Health Monitor Regions

-If you select multiple regions or choose All Data Centers (Enterprise Only), you may dramatically increase traffic to that pool and its associated origins.
+If you select multiple regions or choose All Data Centers (Enterprise Only), you may dramatically increase traffic to that pool and its associated endpoints.
 Each region sends individual health monitor requests from 3 data centers.
 Using All Data Centers sends individual health monitor requests from all existing Cloudflare data centers (and that number of data centers is growing all the time).

 To reduce traffic, reduce the number of selected regions or choose an option besides All Data Centers.